stleerh/documents/blogs/packet_drops/packets_drop.md

 ## How to enable packet drops

-By default packets drop detection is disabled because it requires `privileged` access to the host kernel.
-To enable the feature we need to create a flowcollector object with the following fields enabled in eBPF config section
+By default packets drops detection is disabled because it requires `privileged` access to the host kernel.
+To enable the feature we need to create a `FlowCollector`` object with the following fields enabled in eBPF config section

 ```yaml